-2023 remained challenging for many people and families in our branch communities.
-Cost-of living pressures continued, and interest rate rises have impacted many.
-We were therefore pleased that we have been able to continue to help those who live and work in our branch communities.
-We continued to have Maggie's Cancer Charity as our charity partner, who we support through volunteering, sponsorship, fundraising with £19,968 of funds being raised for the charity in the year.
+2024 remained challenging for many people and families in our branch communities.
+Cost-of living pressures continued, and the higher interest rate environment have impacted many.
+We were therefore pleased that we have been able to continue to help those who live and work in our core geographic areas.
+We continued to have Maggie's Cancer Charity as our charity partner, who we supported through volunteering, sponsorship, fundraising with £18,296 of funds being raised for the charity in the year.

-We also supported a number of other good causes, donating a total of £125,872 These included:
+We also supported a number of other good causes, donating a total of £19,780 These included: